Reducing C-NOT Counts for State Preparation and Block Encoding via Diagonal Matrix Migration: State Preparation via Diagonal Matrix Migration

-In the following, we first review the block-ZXZ decomposition method in~\cite{PhysRevA.94.052317,PhysRevApplied.22.034019} for unitary in subsection~\ref{subsection: Unitary Synthesis}.
+In the following, we first review the Block-ZXZ decomposition method in~\cite{PhysRevA.94.052317,PhysRevApplied.22.034019} for a unitary in subsection~\ref{subsection: Unitary Synthesis}.
 Then, we show in subsection~\ref{subsection: Isometry Synthesis} how this method can be generalized to isometry synthesis.
 In subsection~\ref{subsection:Matrix Migration Protocol}, we then explain how unitary and isometry synthesis can be simplified by diagonal matrix migration.
-Subsequently, we show how this improved isometry synthesis leads to more efficient quantum state preparation in subsection~\ref{subsection: Gate Counts}.
+Subsequently, we show how this improved isometry synthesis leads to more efficient quantum state preparation in subsection~\ref{subsection: Gate Counts} and analyze the precomputation cost in subsection~\ref{subsection: Pre-computation Analysis}.